Chrissy Teigen Posts Very Revealing Selfie As She Works On Mystery Christmas Project

 — WBMN Groovin' 24/7 (@WBMN247) September 1, 2018

 Since then, Chrissy Teigen has continued to expand her television work, taking on a role as a commentator for Lip Sync Battle.
-But fans who want to find out what role she has to play in the still unnamed Christmas project will likely have to wait to find out.
+But fans who want to find out what role she has to play in the still-unnamed Christmas project will likely have to wait to find out.